Walking Pad Buying Guide: What to Look for in 2026

 Noise reduction strategies:

-- Use an anti-vibration mat under the walking pad
+- Use an anti-vibration mat under the walking pad (our best walking pad mat guide covers this in detail)

 - Walk at 1.5 mph maximum during calls